-- which may include: observation of workplace practice, reflective accounts, workbased projects and live case studies. - 2.4 Assessment tasks may also be negotiated with learners, allowing them to personalise their learning and the outcomes of assessment within the module. - 2.5 In addition to specific work-based tasks, the learning, teaching and assessment strategy for the module should encompass a broad range of disciplinary learning that learners can apply to their current and future working practices.
-An overemphasis in the module on solving narrow or specific work-related problems risks limiting learning in the module to only localised or specific work features. - 2.6 When writing an apprenticeship WBL module, course teams should adhere to the general guidelines as specified below:

-An apprenticeship work-based learning module should:

-- Adopt a learning, teaching and assessment strategy which recognises the workplace as the predominant place of learning in an apprenticeship, and which enables learners to develop solutions to their own workplace problems drawing on theory and practice; - Strike a balance between learning, teaching and assessment activities that focus on specific work-based problems and those that relate to the wider disciplinary modes of enquiry and practice that relate to apprentices' current and future work contexts; - Enable apprentices to negotiate aspects of assessment in the module to ensure that learning is applicable to their individual workplace setting; - Where appropriate (and in conjunction with employers, PSRBs etc.), provide opportunities for competency-based assessment of knowledge, skills and behaviours through observation of practice within the apprentice's workplace setting; - Provide apprentices with regular opportunities to undertake critical reflection on their workplace practice; - Recognise the distance learning nature of an apprenticeship and adopt a blended approach to learning, teaching and assessment; - Include workplace mentors and work-based assessors in the assessment of an apprentice's progress within the module; - Identify the notional amount of workplace learning hours needed to support the work-based learning within the module.
+- of learning, teaching and assessment tasks, offering apprentices the opportunity to learn through work. - 2.3 Learning outcomes are written to enable apprentices to demonstrate knowledge, skills and behaviours that are assessed through a varied assessment strategy which may include: observation of workplace practice, reflective accounts, workbased projects and live case studies. - 2.4 Assessment tasks may also be negotiated with learners, allowing them to personalise their learning and the outcomes of assessment within the module. - 2.5 In addition to specific work-based tasks, the learning, teaching and assessment strategy for the module should encompass a broad range of disciplinary learning that learners can apply to their current and future working practices.
+An overemphasis in the module on solving narrow or specific work-related problems risks limiting learning in the module to only localised or specific work features. - 2.6 When writing an apprenticeship WBL module, course teams should adhere to the general guidelines as specified below: - 2.7 An apprenticeship work-based learning module should: - a.
+Adopt a learning, teaching and assessment strategy which recognises the workplace as the predominant place of learning in an apprenticeship, and which enables learners to develop solutions to their own workplace problems drawing on theory and practice; - b.
+Strike a balance between learning, teaching and assessment activities that focus on specific work-based problems and those that relate to the wider disciplinary modes of enquiry and practice that relate to apprentices' current and future work contexts; - c.
+Enable apprentices to negotiate aspects of assessment in the module to ensure that learning is applicable to their individual workplace setting; - d.
+Where appropriate (and in conjunction with employers, PSRBs etc.), provide opportunities for competency-based assessment of knowledge, skills and behaviours through observation of practice within the apprentice's workplace setting; - e.
+Provide apprentices with regular opportunities to undertake critical reflection on their workplace practice; - f.
+Recognise the distance learning nature of an apprenticeship and adopt a blended approach to learning, teaching and assessment; - g.
+Include workplace mentors and work-based assessors in the assessment of an apprentice's progress within the module; - h.
+Identify the notional amount of workplace learning hours needed to support the work-based learning within the module.